Access Control Policies

 Common Policy Examples

-Restrict access to only corporate office networks with VPN access for remote workers.
+Restrict access to corporate office networks with VPN for remote workers.

 ✓ Allowlist: 10.0.0.0/8 (Corporate LAN)